yibochen18/ECM_2025Fall_Project_16/README.md

 with options to save using the ```--save``` flag to save your run as a ```.pt``` file.

+### After running live_demo_http.py, you will be prompted to do the following calibration steps in the terminal:

+1) First, see that you are receiving data packets from your phone to your computer.
+Once you are receiving data packets, you can proceed to the next step.
+2) Calibrate your phones reference frame by facing your phone with your camera pointing up and your screen facing away from your body.
+Click return in the terminal to **calibrate for 3 seconds**.
+3) Afterwards, place your phone in your pocket with the screen facing outward, your app running, and with the camera facing up.
+Click return in the terminal.
+4) Stand up straight (or in a T-pose if you are using more devices) and click return. **Stand straight for 3 seconds.**
+5) Wait for calibration to finish.

 *Optional*: To visualize your run, use the ```view_my_results.py``` script.
 ```
 python -m mobileposer.view_my_results.py --results YOUR_RESULTS_FROM_--save.pt
 ```

-4) Ensure you see data packets being received in the terminal.
+4) Again, ensure you see data packets being received in the terminal.
 If you do not, try check the ip address you entered in SensorLogger and make sure it matches your computer's IP address.

 5) If your computer needs to go around a network which restricts sending data peer to peer, you can use a tool like [Tailscale](https://tailscale.com/) to create a mesh network for free.